Pagnarith-Pit/PhD-Thesis-/Chapter2/README.md

 #### **Why This Is Important**

-Path modelling allows you to test *causal pathways* implied by your theory:
+Path modelling allows us to test *causal pathways* implied by theory:

 * Does AI proficiency lead to more enabling use?
 * Does usage type mediate learning outcomes?